B.A. English Literature, Bryn Mawr College 1975

 My academic appointment in the School of Plant, Environmental, and Soil Sciences is 60% teaching and advising, 20% service and 20% research.

-I teach EMS 1011-Environment and Technology: Perspective on Environmental Problems, which covers basic scientific principles, environmental problems and solutions, ecology, societal issues, policy; AMS/AGRO/HORT 2011-Analysis of Environmental Issues, an introduction to reading, writing and speaking in the sciences and EMS 3040-Applied Environmental Management, which focuses on applying, integrating, and communicating scientific, legal, and social information in managing environmental resources.
-All three classes are certified as communication-intensive courses by the LSU Communication across the Curriculum program and incorporate service-learning with community partners that include the East Baton Rouge Recycling Office and LSU Sustainability.
+I teach EMS 1011-Environment and Technology: Perspective on Environmental Problems, which covers basic scientific principles, environmental problems and solutions, ecology, societal issues, policy; AMS/AGRO/HORT 2011-Analysis of Environmental Issues, an introduction to reading, writing and speaking in the sciences, EMS 3040-Applied Environmental Management, which focuses on applying, integrating, and communicating scientific, legal, and social information in managing environmental resources, and EMS 3050 Environmental Regulations and Compliance .
+The first three classes are certified as communication-intensive courses by the LSU Communication across the Curriculum program and incorporate service-learning with community partners that include the East Baton Rouge Recycling Office and LSU Sustainability.
 I also oversee student internships (AGRO 3090 and EMS 3090) and direct independent projects (AGRO 4092 and EMS 3999).

 I am the Undergraduate Advisor for Environmental Management Systems majors and Plant & Soil Systems majors in the Crop Science, Soil Science, and Sustainable Production Systems concentrations and am the Graduate Advisor for the M.S. and Ph.D. programs in the School of Plant, Environmental, and Soil Sciences.
 Since 2010 I am a coordinator of the sustainability track of the Agricultural Residential College.
 I am also a faculty member in Women’s and Gender Studies.
 I serve on the University Review and Assessment Committee, the Service-Learning Advisory Council, and the Sustainability Curriculum in Education Committee.